 So why might your dopamine be disturbed?
-Dopamine is basically triggered to help you have a drive towards something.
-Once you get that something dopamine is released.
-From hearing the ‘ding’ on your phone with social media, or with specially designed games meant to trigger addiction, this once helpful neurotransmitter can be hijacked to not work correctly.
+Dopamine is triggered to help you have a drive towards something.
+Once you get that something, dopamine is released.
+From hearing the ‘ding’ on your phone with social media, or with specially designed games meant to trigger dopamine addiction, this once helpful neurotransmitter can be hijacked to not work correctly.

 One of the worst pieces of this problem in regards to our current issue is what is called Porn-Induced ED.
 With the simple access to porn of any and every type readily available with a click of a button online you can live out your fantasies even several times a day.
 And clicking from one video to another just to release a little more dopamine and get more excited further fuels this.

-As bigger and bigger surges of dopamine get released in this way your body and brain become resistant to more normal levels.
+As bigger and bigger surges of dopamine get released in this way, your body and brain become resistant to its normal levels.

-Eventually you may get to a point where you can’t get it up without that same porn.
+Eventually, you may get to a point where you can’t get it up without that same porn.
 Even “normal” sex may not be exciting enough.
-You’ll need to wean yourself off or go cold turkey in order to help get your dopamine around sex back in order.
+You’ll need to wean yourself off or go cold turkey in order to help get your dopamine-release around sex back in order.

-Lots more could be said on this issue, but I just wanted to introduce it to you, in case it happens to be an issue for you.
+Lots more could be said on this issue, but I just wanted to introduce it to you, in case it happens to be a problem for you.

 3 – Nitric Oxide

 NO is important in more than just erections too.
-It acts like a vasodilator and thus plays an important role in exercise as well as general cardiovascular health.
+It acts as a vasodilator and thus plays a major role in exercise as well as general cardiovascular health.

 One of the often used ways to support NO production is the amino acid L-arginine.
 This amino acid is a precursor to NO so many people take 2-10 grams before sex.